 Certified Professional Midwives, Direct-Entry or Lay Midwives attend births in homes and birth centers.
 The education path varies from accredited schools to direct entry, apprenticeship and years of study.
 The CPM credential is granted by the North American Registry of Midwives and requires a rigorous course of study and extensive clinical skills.
 CPM’s in Minnesota have the option to be licensed by the Board of Medicine.
 Many CPM’s work in conjunction with physicians when consultation is needed.
 In a home birth or birth center setting access to pain medications and some interventions may be limited, although all have back-up hospital transfer plans in place for medical emergencies.

-There are two types of physicians that provide maternity care: family physicians and obstetricians/gynecologists (OB/GYNs).
+There are two types of physicians that provide pregnancy care: family physicians and obstetricians/gynecologists (OB/GYNs).

 Family practice doctors attend births in the hospital and may work alone in a private practice or within a small group.
-Their training involves the broad spectrum of care from infancy through adulthood, so a family practice physician could care for both mother and baby.
-Although they have extensive medical training, family physicians typically only care for women with uncomplicated pregnancies.
+Their training involves the broad spectrum of care from infancy through adulthood, so a family practice physician could care for both a pregnancy person and their baby.
+Although they have extensive medical training, family physicians typically only care for peole with uncomplicated pregnancies.

 OB/GYNs most often practice in large groups, attending births at hospitals.
 They provide preventative care for women from the childbearing years through menopause and are trained to diagnose and treat serious complications of the reproductive system.
 OB/GYNs are surgeons and are the only providers who are able to perform cesarean surgery.